Mohammed-Nour/NCS_Project/readme.md

 ---

-For detailed steps and implementation, refer to the [Project Documentation](https://github.com/Mohammed-Nour/NCS_Project/blob/main/report.pdf).
+For detailed steps and implementation, refer to the [Project Documentation](https://github.com/Mohammed-Nour/NCS_Project/blob/main/report.pdf) and the [Youtube demo](https://youtu.be/drFJSRPK0mQ).
 For any queries, please contact the contributors listed in the documentation.